 As part of our curriculum for teaching and learning, we ensure that the issues of healthy eating, physical exercise and safety are taught.
 This aspect is enhanced by the many visitors to school, such as police officers who talk to the children about issues such as road safety, safe people and drugs awareness.
 In addition, there are many policies in place to safeguard our children, including:

 This is sensitive area in which all staff receive regular training.
 St James’ CE Primary School and other services for children and families all work together to support the needs of children.
-There are two designated officers for child protection in school: Ben Williams and Karen Hague.
+There are two designated officers for child protection in school: Caroline Yelland and Gayle Beesley.
 There is also a named governor for child protection.
-Read our Child Protection Policy.
+Read our Safeguarding and Child Protection Policy.
 This is based on the Leeds model policy but has been adapted to suit our particular context by school leaders and governing body.
 Our policy is reviewed annually in line with any changes that may have been made to the model policy by the safeguarding team, or to reflect other changes and best practice.
 This is to ensure the integration of current issues and good practice.

 St James’ CE Primary School works closely with West Yorkshire Police to support children who are resident in households where there are incidents of domestic violence and abuse.
 Confidential information is provided to schools on any incidents of domestic violence and abuse which occur within a child’s household that might have an impact on a child whilst he or she is in school.